 Classroom Learning vs. Online Learning – Which is Better?

-Typically, a class composes of a classroom, books, students and an instructor.
-Real classes are great since students get to have face-to-face interactions with their classmates and teachers.
-If they have questions, the teacher could entertain them right away.
-Students get to develop their social network with the people they meet in school.
-Younger students actually learn better in social situations.
-In the case of colleges or universities, students get to have more hands-on applications through on-the-job training programs that the school offers.
-The teacher can talk to students about many valuable life lessons that online modules don’t have.
-If you come from a school that is well-known, this looks good on your resume.
-It is a life changing experience and gets students ready for the real world.
+Traditional classroom-based learning offer a unique experience since students get to have face-to-face interactions with their classmates and professors.
+When students have questions, the professor addresses them right away.
+Students develop their social network with their peers they meet in school.
+Younger students may actually learn better in social situations and benefit from the traditional classroom setting because of this.
+In the case of colleges or universities, students get to have more hands-on applications through on-the-job training programs and group projects that the school offers.
+The teacher can talk to students about many valuable life lessons that online modules don’t necessarily have.
+These are life changing experiences and they help get students ready for the real world.

-It’s expensive.
-Besides the school fees, students also need to worry about the daily cost of living such as lodging, food, transportation and social activities.
-It’s also very time-consuming and will demand a lot of the student’s time.
-Self-sustaining students might have a difficult time working and studying at the same time.
-Depending on what program the student is in, they could stay in school for a few months to a few years.
-For older students, going back to school might mean that they need to adjust to the new environment.
+Simply put, cost.
+In addition to tuition and other fees, which are usually higher for traditional institutions, students also need to worry about the daily cost of living such as lodging, food, transportation and social activities.
+It is also very time-consuming and will demand a lot of the student’s time.
+Classes are generally held during the day, so students looking to still work full-time or even part-time at a traditional job are usually unable to attend classes at scheduled times.
+Self-sustaining students might have a difficult time working and studying at the same time, even with jobs held after classes.
+Depending on what program the student is in, they may be in school for a few months to a few years.
+For older students, going back to school might mean that they need to adjust to the new environment and younger classmates.

 Pros of online classes